25prabhu10/notes/docs/Languages/C-CPP/C-Cpp_Concepts.md

 - An _object_ is **some memory that holds a value of a given type**.
 - A _value_ is a **set of bits in memory interpreted according to a type**.
 - A _variable_ is a **named object**.
 - A _declaration_ is a statement that **introduces an identifier (name) and describes its type, be it a type, object or function**.
-The compiler uses this to reference that identifier and dose not set aside any memory for it.
+The compiler uses this to reference that identifier and dose not set aside any memory for it

   ```cpp
   extern int bar;